 So now instead of adding this information in specific input fields on a post screen, I add the frontmatter to the top of my post, which typically looks something like this:

-The rest of the content can be managed with regular markdown, and when absolutely necessary, I can either use HTML to spin up a quick, one-off element or use a custom web component like this info alert:
+The rest of the content can be managed with regular markdown, and when absolutely necessary, I can either use HTML to spin up a quick, one-off element or use a custom React component with MDX like this info call out:

 This is the first post I've written using my new Gatsby site, but one thing I already notice that I like better is the near-instant feedback I get when I save a post.
 When I save the post, and move back to the browser, my changes are there.
 No hitting save (or worry about accidentally hitting publish), no special previews, no refreshing.
 Hell, I don't even have to hit save because my editor is get to autosave every time I click away from it.